-These vegan Potato Sauerkraut Pancakes are fun, delicious and crunchy.
-The sauerkraut adds great depth of flavor and fresh herbs add more zest and zing.
-A vegan, soy-free, nut-free recipe, can be gluten-free.
+These vegan Potato Sauerkraut Pancakes are delicious and crunchy.
+The sauerkraut adds depth of flavor and fresh herbs add zest and zing.

-I wake up on weekend mornings wondering what to make for breakfast that's special and healthful.
-We have a few favorites, including Vegan Sourdough Waffles or Vegan Sourdough Pancakes, my Vegan Tater Tot Casserole (always a hit with the little one), and Kande Pohe, a traditional Indian breakfast food that I ate growing up and one that Jay most often requests.
+Weekend mornings are made for special breakfasts and we have our favorites, including Vegan Sourdough Waffles or Vegan Sourdough Pancakes, Vegan Tater Tot Casserole (always a hit with the little one), and Kande Pohe, a traditional Indian breakfast food that I ate growing up and one that Jay most often requests.

 Vegan latkes, crispy, golden-brown potato pancakes, are right at the top of that list as well.
-This time I made them slightly different by adding to them a few dollops of sauerkraut.
-They were amazing!
+Sometimes, to make them healthier, I add a few dollops of sauerkraut.
+Ergo, vegan potato sauerkraut pancakes.
+It's like eating colcannon, only crunchier and crispier and even more yummy!

 These pancakes need just a few ingredients, couldn't be easier to make, and they are crispy and crunchy with so much flavor from the rosemary and the sauerkraut.

 You don't need homemade sauerkraut for this recipe, but if you haven't tried making your own, what's stopping you?
-You can now buy probiotic vegan sauerkraut off the shelf, and it's really good and a great option if you can't make your own.
-But making your own sauerkraut is just so easy and well worth trying: it truly gives you a sense of accomplishment.
+You can now buy probiotic vegan sauerkraut off the shelf.
+But making your own sauerkraut is just so easy and well worth trying.
 I have a delicious probiotic sauerkraut recipe on the blog and all you need to do is chop a head of cabbage.

 These pancakes are very light because they are mostly vegetables with just a little flour binding all of it together.
 I sometimes use aquafaba in lieu of eggs, and it works really well, but if you don't want to use aquafaba, use a combination of a small amount of baking soda and rice wine vinegar to make the pancakes fluffy.